 My immunization records demonstrate DPT vaccinations in childhood; is this sufficient?

-A student that is not accepted into the program may choose to reapply for the next Academic Year.
-All students must follow and complete the steps identified below to be considered a candidate for the next academic year.
+A student that was not accepted into the program the previous application year may choose to reapply for the next academic year.
+All students must follow and complete the steps identified below to be considered.
 The deadline for submission is February 1.

-Step 1: Re-apply to Washburn University on-line as a Degree Seeking Student for fall 2013 (http://www.washburn.edu/main/admissions/more-info/transfer.html).
+(1) Re-apply to Washburn University on-line as a Degree Seeking Student for fall 2016 (http://www.washburn.edu/main/admissions/more-info/transfer.html).
 You will need to notate that you have previously paid the $20 university admissions fee, with this submission.

-Step 4: Send official transcripts of coursework that has been completed since your original application to BOTH the Radiation Therapy program and the Admissions Office.
+(4) Send official transcripts of coursework that has been completed since your original application submission to BOTH the Radiation Therapy program and the Admissions Office.

 Washburn University Washburn University